Ayanfe401/Business-Efficiency-and-Digital-Transformation-with-Microsoft-Power-Platform/Entity Relationship Diagram.md

 ---

 ### 🟡 4.
 Order Item
 The Order Item table tracks the individual products within each order.
 Since one order can contain multiple items, each entry is uniquely identified by OrderItemID, with a link to OrderID to associate it with a specific order.
-The ProductID field identifies the specific product in the order, ensuring accurate inventory deduction and pricing.
-The Quantity field records how many units of the product were ordered, while the UnitPrice captures the price per unit at the time of order.
-The ExtendedPrice field calculates the total cost for that product within the order (Quantity × UnitPrice), ensuring precise order billing and financial tracking.
+The ProductID column identifies the specific product in the order, ensuring accurate inventory deduction and pricing.
+The Quantity column records how many units of the product were ordered, while the UnitPrice captures the price per unit at the time of order.
+The ExtendedPrice column calculates the total cost for that product within the order (Quantity × UnitPrice), ensuring precise order billing and financial tracking.
 This table ensures seamless order processing and inventory updates.

 | **Columns Name**   | **Data Type**         | **Description**                                                   |
 | ---------------- | --------------------- | ----------------------------------------------------------------- |